 The Youth Services Department strongly values diversity and believes that diversity promotes and enhances the training experience.
-As a department, Youth Services embraces diversity in the workplace and fosters an atmosphere that promotes equity and inclusion.
+The Youth Services Department embraces diversity in the workplace and fosters an atmosphere that promotes equity and inclusion.
 Practicing mutual respect for qualities and experiences that may be different from our own and celebrating the rich dimensions of diversity is a priority of the training program.
-As part of the Equity & Diversity Program, mandatory trainings and educational opportunities are provided over the course of the year, which are aimed to broaden and deepen trainees' cultural humility and appreciation of diversity considerations.
+As part of the Equity, Diversity, and Inclusion (EDI) cross-divisional team as well as the Education & Training Center's Equity & Diversity Program, voluntary diversity discussions (EDI Talks), professional trainings, and educational opportunities are provided over the course of the year, which are aimed to broaden and deepen staff's and trainees' cultural humility and appreciation of diversity considerations.